AGAPE at Tower Hill 2024-2025 Guidelines

 Student Responsibilities:

-Kitchen: Parents may use it to prepare food if no classes are occupying the space.
+Kitchen: Parents may use it to prepare food if no classes are occupying the space with board’s knowledge/permission.
 All dishes used must be washed, dried and put back before the next class or before dismissal.

 Study Rooms